 Why Are Your Peppers Growing So Slow?

-There are many possible reasons that your peppers are growing slowly.
+There are many possible reasons that your peppers are growing slowly or not growing at all.
 One of the most common is low temperatures (cold soil), so we’ll start there.

 Peppers are a warm weather crop – in fact, they are a tropical plant.
 As such, they are accustomed to growing in high temperatures and warm soil.